elephant-track/elephant-track.github.io/docs/README.md

 1. Keydown `A` on the highlighted spot, then keyup at the position where you want to add a linked spot in the next timepoint.
 2. Keydown `L` on the highlighted spot, then keyup on the target annotated spot in the next timepoint.
-3. Keydown `C` on the highlighted spot, then key up at the position you want to add a linked spot in the previous timepoint.
+3. Keydown `Shift`+`A` on the highlighted spot, then key up at the position you want to add a linked spot in the previous timepoint.
 4. Keydown `Shift`+`L` on the highlighted spot, then keyup on the target annotated spot in the previous timepoint.

 Spots and links that are added manually in this fashion are automatically tagged as `Approved` in the `Tracking` tag set.